 The remarkable difference we have uncovered between the two versions of financial education intervention raises the question of potential causal mechanisms.
-Given that the financial education treatments are estimated to have zero impacts on incomes and hours worked (cf. Appendix A), the causal pathways from financial education to savings and investment outcomes warrant an investigation.
 We motivate our procedure here (Section 5.1), then we introduce and discuss three kinds of potentially intermediating variables (Section 5.2), and finally we show exploratory results on causal pathways to behavior change (Section 5.3).